EB-1 Visa Processing Times: How Long Does it Take in June 2026?

 Yes, it is possible to file for an EB-1 visa without a lawyer.
 You or your employer can submit Form I-140 to petition for EB-1 status.
 However, because of the complexity of the EB-1 visa requirements and the importance of a well-supported application, many applicants choose to work with an experienced immigration attorney to increase their chances of approval and minimize the potential for delays and/or denials.

-Can an EB-1 visa lead to a green card?
+Can an EB-1 visa lead to a Green Card?

-Yes, the EB-1 visa is an immigrant petition, meaning it leads directly to permanent residency (or, in other words, a green card).
-Once your EB-1 visa petition is approved (and provided you meet all the necessary requirements and your application is successfully processed), you are on your way to obtaining permanent residency in the U.S. After the I-140 approval, you will need to either (1) apply for adjustment of status in the United States (Form I-485); or (2) apply for an immigrant visa at a U.S. embassy or consulate abroad (Form DS-260
+Yes, the EB-1 visa is an immigrant petition, meaning it leads directly to permanent residency (or, in other words, a Green Card).
+Once your EB-1 visa petition is approved (and provided you meet all the necessary requirements and your application is successfully processed), you are on your way to obtaining permanent residency in the U.S. After the I-140 approval, you will need to either (1) apply for adjustment of status in the United States (Form I-485); or (2) apply for an immigrant visa at a U.S. embassy or consulate abroad (Form DS-260).

 What about EB-1 visa processing for dependents?